hazama-yuinyan/Expresso/Expresso/Documentation/ExpressoTutorial.md

 Let's break down the code in Listing 11.
 First we need to import types that have a file handle and convert strings into another encoding from .NET.
 So the import statements.
 In `main` function, we declare a new variable that will hold a stream of a file and create and open a new file.
 And then we create a `UTF8Encoding` that converts strings into UTF-8 because strings in Expresso are in UTF-16.
-And we get a string as a byte sequence using the `UTF8Encoding.getBytes`(Note that the method is named
+And we get a string as a byte sequence using the `UTF8Encoding.GetBytes` method.
-`UTF8Encoding.GetBytes` in the native code, but we call it `UTF8Encoding.getBytes` from Expresso) method.
 Then we write the byte sequence to the file that we created just a short while ago.
 And finally, we check that the file is successfully created, and if so we dispose of the file stream.